Abortion in Indiana: 2020s developments

-Indiana passed a law known as "Senate Bill 1" (SB1), which went into effect on September 15, 2022 and banned abortions with exceptions for certain cases of rape, incest, risk to the life of the mother, or fatal fetal anomalies.
-However, on 22 September 2022, this law was blocked by Special Judge Kelsey B. Hanlon, thus effectively returning the status of legal abortions in Indiana to pre-SB1 conditions.
+In response, Indiana passed a law known as "Senate Bill 1" (SB1) (authored by Susan Glick, sponsored by Wendy McNamara and Joanne King), which went into effect on September 15, 2022, and banned abortions with exceptions for certain cases of rape, incest, risk to the life of the mother, or fatal fetal anomalies.
+However, on September 22, 2022, this law was blocked by Special Judge Kelsey B. Hanlon, thus effectively returning the status of legal abortions in Indiana to pre-SB1 conditions.
+Hearings on the status of SB1 began in January 2023 before the Indiana Supreme Court; however, since no final opinion on the ruling has been published, abortion in Indiana is still legal under the pre-SB1 conditions.